 Velicia D. Woods joined the U.S. Department of Commerce Minority Business Development Agency (MBDA) in September 2005.
-She is a highly skilled communication executive with more than 15 years of experience in communications, marketing, advocacy, and relationship management.
-Ms. Woods currently serves as the MBDA Public Affairs Supervisor responsible for fostering public knowledge of the Agency’s programs, services, and accomplishments across all digital platforms, press/media, and public engagements.
-She also oversees the Agency’s strategic alliance and partnership portfolios.
+She is a highly skilled communication executive with more than 20 years of experience in communications, marketing, advocacy, relationship management, and customer experience solutions.
+Ms. Woods currently serves as the Chief of the Office of Legislative, Education, and Intergovernmental Affairs (OLEIA) including Public Affairs and Strategic Alliances.
+She is responsible for fostering public knowledge of the Agency’s programs, services, and accomplishments across all digital platforms, press/media, and events.
+She also oversees the Agency’s public-private partnership portfolios.

 Prior to joining MBDA, Ms. Woods was the Director of Communication and Certification for the Chicago Minority Business Development Council, Inc. (CMBDC).
 As director, she provided leadership in designing and executing marketing communication strategies and oversaw all certification operations with a focus on affiliate engagement, recruitment, and retention.

 Ms. Woods has a Master of Arts in Communication and a Graduate Certificate in Mediation & Negotiation from the University of Wisconsin-Milwaukee.
 She also has a Bachelor of Arts in Human Communication Studies from Howard University.
-A native of Chicago, Illinois, Ms. Woods currently resides in Takoma Park, MD.
+A native of Chicago, Illinois, Ms. Woods currently resides in Washington, DC.